-The signs, symptoms, and diagnosis criteria Depression.
-We offer information, suggestions and help for individual and families dealing with depression.
+The signs, criteria and diagnosis of Depression.
+We offer information, suggestions and help for those going through it and their families.

-Depression is the constant feeling of sadness intensified by feelings of hopelessness and helplessness over the course of many weeks.
-There are many different types of depression including: Major depression, Chronic depression (dysthymia), Bipolar depression, Seasonal depression (SAD), Psychotic depression, Postpartum depression, Substance-induced mood disorder (SIMD).
-Here we cover depression as a whole.
+Depression is the constant feeling of sadness intensified by feelings of hopelessness and helplessness over the course of weeks.
+There are many different types of depression

 According to the 5th edition of the Diagnostic and Statistical Manual depression occurs when a person has at least five of the following symptoms at the same time:

 - A depressed mood during most of the day, particularly in the morning.